esa/pypogs/README.rst

 results; pypogs will enable the lowest cost high-performance optical ground stations yet.

 An article describing the system was presented at IEEE ICSOS in 2019, the paper is `available here <https://ieeexplore.ieee.org/abstract/document/8978992>`_.
-The GitHub respository includes a preprint.
+The GitHub repository includes a preprint.
 If you find pypogs useful in your work, please cite:

 G. M. Pettersson, J. Perdigues, and Z. Sodnik, "Unmodified Portable Telescope for Space-to-Ground